agorischek/elementory/README.md

 ```js
 $(this).html("<a class='" + displayType + "' id='welcome' href='" + profileURL + "'>Hello, " + name + "</a>");
 ```
-Sculptjs lets you do this instead:
+SculptJS lets you do this instead:
 ```js
 $(this).html(sculpt({
     element:"a",